popcom/CaseStudy/README.md

 Unit tests: Backend tests use Moq, xUnit, and FluentAssertions (see BookStore.Tests.csproj).
 Angular tests use Jasmine/Karma.

 Angular application: The SPA is bootstrapped via main.ts and uses standalone Angular components.
-HTTP endpoints assume the Web API runs on https://localhost:7162/.
+API requests use the base URL defined in `src/environments/environment.ts`, which by default points to `https://localhost:7162/api`.

 Getting started / next steps